 Navy Federal Credit Union

-Navy Federal serves the Army, Marine Corps, Navy, Airforce and Department of Defense.
+Navy Federal serves the Army, Marine Corps, Navy, Air Force, Coast Guard, Department of Defense, and veterans.
 To join, applicants must work for one of these organizations or be a family member of an eligible employee.
-While most credit unions extend memberships to immediate family only, Navy Federal allows grandparents and grandchildren to become members.
+While most credit unions extend memberships to immediate family only, Navy Federal allows siblings, grandparents, and grandchildren to become members.

 Opening a Credit Union Account

-Next, you'll need to provide basic information about yourself, such as your Social Security Number, physical address, and a valid government identification document.
+Next, you'll need to provide basic information about yourself, such as your Social Security number, physical address, and a valid government identification document.

-Banks for Government Employees
+Banks for Federal Employees